Skip to Content

 At the conclusion of this session, participants should be better able to:

-- Recognize the roles of rehabilitation, mental health services, and social support systems in comprehensive patient care.
+2. Recognize the roles of mental health services, quality of life, and community support systems in comprehensive patient care.

 Recommended Audience